Sphingosine-1-Phosphate

 3. Sphingosine-1-Phosphate and Disease

-The functions and malfunctions of sphingosine-1-phosphate signalling have been implicated in many pathological conditions in humans, including cardiovascular disease, cancer, neurological diseases, multiple sclerosis, metabolic disease, inflammatory bowel disease and viral infections such as influenza.
+Malfunctions of sphingosine-1-phosphate signalling have been implicated in many pathological conditions in humans, including cardiovascular disease, cancer, neurological diseases, multiple sclerosis, metabolic disease, inflammatory bowel disease and viral infections such as influenza.
 High levels of circulating sphingosine-1-phosphate and ceramides have been correlated with pregnancy disorders.
-The effects of sphingosine-1-phosphate are often opposed to those of ceramides.
+Signalling by sphingosine-1-phosphate is often opposed to that by ceramides.

-Inflammation and cardiovascular disease: As a blood-born lipid modulator, sphingosine-1-phosphate may have a critical role in platelet aggregation and thrombosis.
+Inflammation and cardiovascular disease: As a blood-born lipid modulator, sphingosine-1-phosphate may be critical during platelet aggregation and thrombosis.
 The relatively high concentration of this lipid in plasma high-density lipoprotein (HDL) is now believed to have beneficial implications for atherogenesis, and it has been reported that decreased serum concentrations of sphingosine-1-phosphate are better markers of peripheral artery disease and carotid stenosis than is HDL cholesterol (though less easily measured).
-The plasma concentration of sphingosine-1-phosphate, especially that bound to HDL, is decreased in patients with diabetes with negative effects upon cardiomyopathy, an important risk factor for heart failure.
+The plasma concentration of sphingosine-1-phosphate, especially that bound to HDL, is decreased in patients with diabetes with negative effects upon cardiomyopathy, a risk factor for heart failure.
 As this lipid activates the receptor S1PR1 when bound to apo M, their combined interactions may be of relevance to atherosclerosis.
-On the other hand, sphingosine-1-phosphate is an activator of vascular calcification (hardening of the arteries), an independent risk factor for cardiovascular disease.
+On the other hand, sphingosine-1-phosphate induces vascular calcification (hardening of the arteries), an independent risk factor for cardiovascular disease.
 There is accumulating evidence that sphingosine-1-phosphate and its receptors regulate heart rate, blood flow in the coronary artery and blood pressure.
-By secreting apolipoprotein M, the liver modulates the plasma levels of sphingosine-1-phosphate and dysregulation of its metabolism may contribute to the development of liver diseases.
+By secreting apo M, the liver modulates the plasma levels of sphingosine-1-phosphate, and dysregulation of its metabolism may contribute to the development of liver diseases.

 Cancer: Like lysophosphatidic acid, sphingosine-1-phosphate is a marker for certain types of cancer, and there is increasing evidence that its role in cell division or proliferation has an influence on the development of cancers.
-It promotes the expression and release of interleukin 8 (IL-8), which is a potent angiogenic factor, and thus it has a critical role in the growth and spread of cancers by enhancing the availability of nutrients and oxygen.
-In contrast to ceramide, it stimulates the growth, survival (delay of senescence) and migration of tumour cells, and it is abundant in malignant tissue, especially breast, colon and brain cancers.
+It promotes the expression and release of interleukin 8 (IL-8), which is a potent angiogenic factor, which aids the growth and spread of cancers by enhancing the availability of nutrients and oxygen.
+In contrast to ceramide, it stimulates the growth, survival (delay of senescence) and migration of tumour cells, and it is abundant in malignant tissue, such as breast, colon and brain cancers.
 In a glioblastoma, the sphingosine-1-phosphate concentration was found to be nine-fold higher than in normal brain tissue, and there was a corresponding reduction in ceramide levels.
-A key therapeutic aim is to ensure that these two sphingolipids are balanced to optimize cell survival and proliferation, so that the pro-apoptotic signalling of ceramides outweighs the effects of sphingosine-1-phosphate signalling in glioma cells to enhance tumour cell death.
+A therapeutic aim is to ensure that these two sphingolipids are balanced to optimize cell survival and proliferation, so that the pro-apoptotic signalling of ceramides outweighs sphingosine-1-phosphate signalling in glioma cells to enhance tumour cell death.

-Both sphingosine-1-phosphate and ceramide-1-phosphate are potent chemo-attractants for a variety of cell types with effects upon the trafficking of normal and malignant cells, thus promoting metastasis of cancer; the transporter SPNS2 is important to this process.
-This is currently a topic that is attracting great interest amongst medical researchers, and the potential for therapeutic intervention in sphingosine-1-phosphate metabolism by selectively inhibiting biosynthesis by one or other of the sphingosine kinases or by targeting the receptors is under active investigation (e.g., fingolimod, see below).
-On the other hand, this lipid is believed to have beneficial effects on wound healing by stimulating the proliferation of new cells that close the wound.
+Both sphingosine-1-phosphate and ceramide-1-phosphate are potent chemo-attractants for a variety of cell types to influence the trafficking of normal and malignant cells, thus promoting metastasis of cancer; the transporter SPNS2 is important to this process.
+This is currently a topic that is attracting great interest amongst medical researchers, who see a potential for therapeutic intervention in sphingosine-1-phosphate metabolism by selectively inhibiting biosynthesis by one or other of the sphingosine kinases or by targeting the receptors (e.g., by fingolimod, see below).
+On the other hand, this lipid is believed be beneficial towards wound healing by stimulating the proliferation of new cells that close the wound.

-Immune system: Sphingosine-1-phosphate has a key role in the immune system by signalling newly made B and T lymphocytes to migrate from the bone marrow and thymus, respectively, to secondary lymphoid tissues including the spleen and lymph nodes where they may encounter foreign antigens.
+Immune system: Sphingosine-1-phosphate in the immune system signals newly made B and T lymphocytes to migrate from the bone marrow and thymus, respectively, to secondary lymphoid tissues including the spleen and lymph nodes where they may encounter foreign antigens.
 If they are not activated by an antigen, sphingosine-1-phosphate directs their circulation via other lymphoid tissues back into lymph and then into blood.
-Diminished circulating levels of the lipid are seen in patients with sepsis, and it is a factor in autoimmune diseases such as rheumatoid arthritis and related diseases involving joints and bone, while the receptors for sphingosine-1-phosphate and relevant enzymes are viewed as promising therapeutic targets for other autoimmune diseases such as psoriasis, polymyositis and lupus.
-Sphingosine-1-phosphate induces differentiation of keratinocytes in skin, and inhibition of the catabolic enzyme S1P-lyase (see below) is a therapeutic target for the treatment of psoriasis vulgaris.
+Diminished circulating levels of the lipid are seen in patients with sepsis, and it is a factor in autoimmune diseases such as rheumatoid arthritis and related diseases in joints and bone, while the receptors for sphingosine-1-phosphate and relevant enzymes are viewed as promising therapeutic targets for other autoimmune diseases such as psoriasis, polymyositis and lupus.
+Sphingosine-1-phosphate induces differentiation of keratinocytes in skin, but the role of this lipid in psoriasis vulgaris is complex; increased levels are found in plasma of psoriatic patients, but there are several reports that it can be protective, and modulators of S1PR1 ameliorate the disease.

-Sphingosine-1-phosphate and enzymes involved in its metabolism have important protective functions in some virus infections by regulating virus replication and/or controlling the innate defence of the host.
-Sphingosine-1-phosphate lyase inhibits replication of the influenza virus by promoting antiviral interferon activity, and it has been demonstrated that both SPHK1 and SPHK2 can regulate the replication or pathogenicity of many other viruses, including respiratory viruses, enteroviruses, hepatitis viruses and herpes viruses.
+Sphingosine-1-phosphate and enzymes for its metabolism are protective in some virus infections by regulating virus replication and/or controlling the innate defence of the host.
+Sphingosine-1-phosphate lyase inhibits replication of the influenza virus by promoting antiviral interferon, and it has been demonstrated that both SPHK1 and SPHK2 can regulate the replication or pathogenicity of many other viruses, including respiratory, entero, hepatitis and herpes viruses.
 In contrast, some viruses appear to divert sphingosine-1-phosphate metabolism to their own benefit.

-Neurological diseases: There is much more sphingosine-1-phosphate in the brain than in any other organ, and this lipid is crucial to the regulation of diverse processes in the brain, including neural development, differentiation, migration and survival, while it functions in synaptic transmission by modulating the release of neurotransmitters.
-On the other hand, its role in neurodegenerative processes is debated with some reports of a neuroprotective function and others of neurotoxic effects, and while it may be protective during autophagy in neurons, it is believed to have pro-inflammatory effects in glial cells.
-It has been implicated in hypersensitivity to spontaneous and thermal pain, although the results appear to be controversial, although it does seem to have been established that sphingosine-1-phosphate and its receptor S1PR3 are critical regulators of acute mechanical pain.
-The effects are mediated by fast-conducting mechanonociceptors, which close potassium channels and thence modulate the excitability of neurons.
+Neurological diseases: There is much more sphingosine-1-phosphate in the brain than in any other organ, and this lipid is crucial to the regulation of diverse processes that include neural development, differentiation, migration and survival, while in synaptic transmission, it modulates the release of neurotransmitters.
+It protects myelin-forming oligodendrocytes after central nervous system injury and attenuates demyelination in vivo.
+On the other hand, in neurodegenerative processes, there are some reports that it is neuroprotective and others that it is neurotoxic, and while it may be protective during autophagy in neurons, it is believed to be pro-inflammatory in glial cells.
+It has been implicated in hypersensitivity to spontaneous and thermal pain, although the results appear to be controversial, although it does seem to have been established that sphingosine-1-phosphate and its receptor S1PR3 are critical regulators of acute mechanical pain mediated by fast-conducting mechanonociceptors, which close potassium channels and thence modulate the excitability of neurons.

 Receptor-mediated signalling by both sphingosine-1-phosphate and lysophosphatidic acid is certainly critical for the pathogenicity of diverse neurological diseases, including such as neuropathic pain, systemic sclerosis, spinal cord injury, multiple sclerosis, traumatic brain injury and neuropsychiatric disorders, although it is not certain that changes in concentration of these lipids in some of these disorders are a cause or an effect of neuronal malfunction.
 In contrast, sphingosine-1-phosphate is reported to act as an inhibitor of neuronal apoptosis and to be protective against cellular damage induced by oxidative stress in the brain.
 It may inhibit the aggregation of aberrant amyloid-β peptide and the formation of neurofibrillary tangles with the resultant neuro-inflammation, which results in neuronal death in Alzheimer’s disease.

-Fingolimod has multiple anti-cancer activities by preventing the formation of sphingosine-1-phosphate and inhibiting its activity.
+Fingolimod is an anti-cancer agent by preventing the formation of sphingosine-1-phosphate and inhibiting its metabolic effects.
 In mouse breast cancer models, FTY720 treatment reduces tumour growth and metastasis while improving the response to conventional therapies and reducing neuropathic pain, and it is under consideration as a simultaneous adjuvant treatment of triple negative breast cancer.
 In consequence, this drug has reached the phase II stage in clinical trials for amyotrophic lateral sclerosis, acute stroke and schizophrenia, and the phase I stage for Rett syndrome, colorectal and breast cancer, and glioblastoma.

-Pre-clinical studies suggest that fingolimod has neuroprotective effects against Alzheimer's, Parkinson's and Huntington's diseases.
+Pre-clinical studies suggest that fingolimod is neuroprotective against Alzheimer's, Parkinson's and Huntington's diseases.
 While sphingosine-1-phosphate prevents photoreceptor and ganglion cell degeneration, it can promote inflammation in age-related macular degeneration, glaucoma and pro-fibrotic disorders, and fingolimod preserves neuronal viability and retinal function.
-Second generation analogues of fingolimod (siponimod, ozanimod and ponesimod) with greater specificity for particular receptors, especially the S1PR1 receptor, are undergoing advanced clinical testing both as primary therapies and as neuroprotective adjuvants to existing treatments.
-Siponimod has been approved for the treatment of secondary progressive multiple sclerosis.
+Second generation analogues of fingolimod ('siponimod', 'ozanimod' and 'ponesimod') with greater specificity for the S1PR1 receptor are undergoing advanced clinical testing both as primary therapies and as neuroprotective adjuvants to existing treatments.
+Siponimod has been approved by the FDA for the treatment of secondary progressive multiple sclerosis and ozanimod for moderate to severe ulcerative colitis.

-Dihydrosphingosine(sphinganine)-1-phosphate may have functions in various disease states that differ from the sphingosine analogue, and they include cardiovascular disease, cancer, and lung, liver and kidney diseases.
+Dihydrosphingosine(sphinganine)-1-phosphate may have produce different results in various disease states from the sphingosine analogue, and they include cardiovascular disease, cancer, and lung, liver and kidney diseases.

 4. Sphingoid Base-1-Phosphates in Plants, Fungi and Bacteria

-In yeasts and plants, sphinganine, sphingosine, phytosphingosine and other long-chain bases are phosphorylated by kinases in a similar way to form the appropriate 1‑phosphate derivatives with three such kinases identified in Arabidopsis.
+In yeasts and plants, sphinganine, sphingosine, phytosphingosine and other long-chain bases are phosphorylated by kinases, three such identified in the model plant Arabidopsis thaliana, to form the appropriate 1‑phosphates.
 As sphingosine-1-phosphate per se is rarely present in detectable amounts, it has been suggested that the term ‘long-chain (sphingoid) base-1-phosphates’ should be used in discussing the metabolism of these lipids in plants.
-On the other hand, sphingosine-1-phosphate can accumulate in leaves of the model plant Arabidopsis thaliana, when these are stressed by application of the fungal toxin fumonisin B1.
-Phytosphingosine-1-phosphate is a mediator of abscisic acid-mediated stomatal closure in Arabidopsis, but sphingosine-1-phosphate and sphingadienine-1-phosphate have this function in Commelina communis and rice, respectively.
-Less is known of the function of these lipids in comparison to animal tissues and no receptors appear to have been found, but there is evidence that they are involved in such diverse processes as defence mechanisms, pathogenesis, calcium mobilization, membrane stability, and the response to drought or heat stress.
+On the other hand, sphingosine-1-phosphate can accumulate in leaves of Arabidopsis, when these are stressed by application of the fungal toxin fumonisin B1.
+Phytosphingosine-1-phosphate is a mediator of abscisic acid-mediated stomatal closure in Arabidopsis, but sphingosine-1-phosphate and sphingadienine-1-phosphate act in this manner in Commelina communis and rice, respectively.
+Less is known of these lipids in comparison to animal tissues and no receptors appear to have been found, but there is evidence that they take part in such diverse processes as defence mechanisms, pathogenesis, calcium mobilization, membrane stability, and the response to drought or heat stress.
 As in animals, they inhibit the process of apoptosis.

-Sphingosine-1-phosphate and dihydrosphingosine-1-phosphate have been detected in pathogenic fungi (Cryptococcus species).
-In yeasts, phytosphingosine-1-phosphate has a role in the regulation of genes required for mitochondrial respiration.
+Sphingosine-1-phosphate and dihydrosphingosine-1-phosphate have been detected in pathogenic fungi (Cryptococcus species), and in yeasts, phytosphingosine-1-phosphate has a role in the regulation of genes required for mitochondrial respiration.

-The oral anaerobic bacterium Porphyromonas gingivalis, which synthesises a variety of sphingolipids, utilises DhSphK1, a protein that shows high similarity to a eukaryotic sphingosine kinase, to synthesise dihydrosphingosine-1-phosphate, which may have signalling functions in its human host.
+The oral anaerobic bacterium Porphyromonas gingivalis, which synthesises a variety of sphingolipids, utilises DhSphK1, a protein that shows high similarity to a eukaryotic sphingosine kinase, to synthesise dihydrosphingosine-1-phosphate, which may be a signalling molecule in its human host.

 5. Catabolism of Sphingosine-1-Phosphate and Sphingoid Bases

-The balance between catabolic activities and those of the sphingosine kinases and of sphingolipid resynthesis is tightly regulated.
-Long-chain bases can be regenerated from sphingosine-1-phosphate by the action of specific phosphatases (SPP1 and SPP2), located in the endoplasmic reticulum, and of three lysophospholipid hydrolases.
+The balance between catabolic enzymes and sphingosine kinases and synthases is tightly regulated.
+Long-chain bases can be regenerated from sphingosine-1-phosphate by the action of certain phosphatases (SPP1 and SPP2), located in the endoplasmic reticulum, and of three lysophospholipid hydrolases.
 In mammalian cells, there is an unusual pathway for the salvage of sphingosine that requires its phosphorylation by SPHK2 (but not SPHK1) and then de-phosphorylation by a specific phosphatase for acylation by ceramide synthase to regenerate ceramide.
-Extracellular sphingosine-1-phosphate is degraded at the plasma membrane by lysophospholipid phosphatase 3, an important enzyme in the catabolism of lysophosphatidic acid, to release sphingosine, which can then be taken up by cells for synthesis of complex sphingolipids or resynthesis of intracellular sphingosine-1-phosphate.
+Extracellular sphingosine-1-phosphate is degraded at the plasma membrane by lysophospholipid phosphatase 3, an enzyme for the catabolism of lysophosphatidic acid, to release sphingosine, which can then be taken up by cells for synthesis of complex sphingolipids or resynthesis of intracellular sphingosine-1-phosphate.

-In animals and plants, production of sphingosine-1-phosphate is a key step in the catabolism of long-chain bases.
-Within cells, sphingosine-1-phosphate is cleaved irreversibly in the endoplasmic reticulum by the enzyme sphingosine-1-phosphate lyase, which like the serine palmitoyltransferase involved in the synthesis of sphingoid bases requires pyridoxal 5’-phosphate as a cofactor.
+In animals and plants, production of sphingosine-1-phosphate is a necessary step in the catabolism of long-chain bases.
+Within cells, sphingosine-1-phosphate is cleaved irreversibly in the endoplasmic reticulum by the enzyme sphingosine-1-phosphate lyase, which like the serine palmitoyltransferase for synthesis of sphingoid bases requires pyridoxal 5’-phosphate as a cofactor.
 This enzyme catalyses the retro-aldol-like cleavage of sphingosine-1-phosphate to yield trans-2-hexadecenal and ethanolamine phosphate.
-In humans, it will only interact with the naturally occurring D-erythro-isomer of a long-chain base, and it will not react with sphinganine-1-phosphate, but the analogous enzyme from rat liver extracts is much less regiospecific and can cleave a variety of different sphingoid bases including sphingosine-1-phosphate, sphinganine-1-phosphate, phytosphingosine-1-phosphate and sphingosine-1-phosphonate.
-As the reaction is irreversible, it is ultimately the mechanism for removal of all sphingolipids from cells.
+In humans, it will only interact with the naturally occurring D-erythro-isomer of a long-chain base, and it will not react with sphinganine-1-phosphate, although the analogous enzyme from rat liver extracts is much less regiospecific and can cleave a variety of different sphingoid bases including sphingosine-1-phosphate, sphinganine-1-phosphate, phytosphingosine-1-phosphate and sphingosine-1-phosphonate.
+As this catabolic reaction is irreversible, it is ultimately the mechanism for removal of all sphingolipids from cells.

 The reaction with sphingosine-1-phosphate lyase, which is found in many different organs and especially lymphoid tissues but not in erythrocytes, reduces the cellular levels of sphingosine and ceramide.
-Because it is a key enzyme in regulating the intracellular and circulating levels of sphingosine-1-phosphate, it is seen as a potential target for pharmacological intervention.
+Because it regulates the intracellular and circulating levels of sphingosine-1-phosphate, it is seen as a potential target for pharmacological intervention, though it appears that no inhibitor of the enzyme has yet been found with sufficient specificity or that can cross the blood-brain barrier.

 trans-2-Hexadecenal produced in the reaction can enter the β-oxidation pathway, or it can be reduced to the long-chain alcohol or converted via four reactions into palmitoyl-coA for incorporation into glycerolipids.
-In the last of these, the trans-2-enoyl-CoA reductase, responsible for the conversion of trans-2-hexadecenoyl-CoA to palmitoyl-CoA, is a dual function enzyme involved in the production of very long-chain fatty acids.
-As an electrophilic α,β-unsaturated aldehyde, trans-2-hexadecenal has the potential to interact with proteins via the Michael reaction, and it is known to have important signalling functions in that it induces cytoskeletal reorganization and apoptosis.
-Failure to oxidize this to palmitic acid is believed to be the cause of the rare genetic condition Sjögren-Larsson syndrome.
-The ethanolamine phosphate that is the other product of the reaction can be utilized for biosynthesis of phosphatidylethanolamine, and this is essential in the protozoan parasite Trypanosoma brucei, where the enzyme with sphingosine-1-phosphate lyase activity is in mitochondria not the endoplasmic reticulum.
-This reaction is a further important link between sphingolipid metabolism and that of the glycerophospholipids.
+In the last of these, the trans-2-enoyl-CoA reductase, responsible for the conversion of trans-2-hexadecenoyl-CoA to palmitoyl-CoA, is a dual function enzyme with a role in the production of very long-chain fatty acids.
+As an electrophilic α,β-unsaturated aldehyde, trans-2-hexadecenal has the potential to interact with proteins via the Michael reaction, and it is known to induce cytoskeletal reorganization and apoptosis by a signalling mechanism, Failure to oxidize this to palmitic acid is believed to be the cause of the rare genetic condition Sjögren-Larsson syndrome.
+The ethanolamine phosphate that is the other product of the reaction can be utilized for biosynthesis of phosphatidylethanolamine, and this is essential in the protozoan parasite Trypanosoma brucei, where the sphingosine-1-phosphate lyase enzyme is in mitochondria not the endoplasmic reticulum.
+This reaction is a further link between sphingolipid metabolism and that of the glycerophospholipids.

-In plants and yeasts, phytosphingosine with an additional hydroxyl group in position 4 is catabolized in a similar way in the form of the 1‑phosphate by a phytosphingosine-1-phosphate lyase (DPL1) to yield 2-hydroxy-hexadecanal, which is then subject to alpha-oxidation to form pentadecanoic acid (15:0) and thence further odd-chain isomers.
-This can be a significant pathway for production of odd-chain fatty acids in yeasts.
+In plants and yeasts, phytosphingosine with an additional hydroxyl group in position 4 is catabolized in a similar way in the form of the 1‑phosphate by a phytosphingosine-1-phosphate lyase (DPL1) to yield 2-hydroxy-hexadecanal, which is then subject to alpha-oxidation to form pentadecanoic acid (15:0) and thence further odd-chain homologues.
 There is also a plant phosphatase, phyto-S1P phosphatase (SPPASE).

 6. Analysis